Fevermap/fevermap/ocp/README.md

 2. Get commit hash
 3. Tag API image in local registry with release tag
 4. Tag APP image in local registry with release tag
+5. Tag Push API image in local registry with release tag
-5. Tag [API image in Quay.io](https://quay.io/repository/fevermap/fevermap-api?tab=tags) with release tag
+6. Tag [API image in Quay.io](https://quay.io/repository/fevermap/fevermap-api?tab=tags) with release tag
-6. Tag [APP image in Quay.io](https://quay.io/repository/fevermap/fevermap-app?tab=tags) with release tag
+7. Tag [APP image in Quay.io](https://quay.io/repository/fevermap/fevermap-app?tab=tags) with release tag
+8. Tag [Push API image in Quay.io](https://quay.io/repository/fevermap/fevermap-push-api?tab=tags) with release tag

 OpenShift is set to trigger on the release tag.
 New release tag will cause a rolling upgrade for production.
 See